Satoshi Nakamoto

-Nakamoto's true identity is unknown, although various people have been posited as the person or group of people behind his name.
-His name is Japanese, and his persona suggests a man living in Japan; however, many have speculated that he is a software and cryptography expert from the United States or Europe.
-Assuming he is an individual person, Nakamoto's bitcoin holdings make him one of the world's wealthiest people.
+Nakamoto's true identity is unknown.
+Various people have been posited as the person or group of people behind his name.
+He used a Japanese name and gave his residence as Japan, but many have speculated that he is actually a British software and cryptography expert who worked on bitcoin in the United Kingdom.
+If Nakamoto is an individual person, then his bitcoin holdings make him one of the wealthiest people in the world.
 His wallet, which has been untouched since 2010, holds an estimated 1.1 million bitcoins.
-At their July 14, 2025 price of over $123,000 each, Nakamoto's bitcoins were worth nearly $135 billion.
+As of 14 July 2025, their price was more than $123,000 each, meaning the contents of Nakamoto's wallet would have been worth nearly $135 billion.